ianrasmussen05/programming-languages-2021/lecture-by-lecture.md

 - L 13.1: The [memory model](memory-model.md) of LambdaFun, version LamMem.

-- L 13.2 and 14.1: Working on Assignment 3 in class.
+- L 13.2: Working on Assignment 3 in class.

+- L 14.1: Review of String Rewriting.

 ## Coming up next